jennymarin1989/CV/README.md

 #### University of Granada(November 2012 to May 2013)
 - Master’s Degree in Emergency and Critical Care

-#### Buchkingamshire New Univerity (February 2016 to June 2016)
+#### Buchkingamshire New University (February 2016 to June 2016)
+Faculty of Health and Society
-Postgrade Course of Postoperative Care
+Postgraduate Course of Postoperative Care in the Perioperative environment

 ## Experience